PHEV vs Electric Company Car BiK Rates 2026/27 to 2029/30

 Here's something that often gets overlooked: the best scheme design in the world doesn't work if your employees don't understand it or feel comfortable using it.

-Common Employee Concerns
+Common Employee Concern

 Through working with hundreds of businesses at The Electric Car Scheme, we've learned that employees typically have a few key concerns: